First Time India: A Complete Guide to Travel in India.

 Not everyone gets sick in India.
 For first time India, I’d just assumed I would get an upset stomach in India, and so was amazed that I managed a month there without incident.
 As did many of the other travellers I was with.
 My best tip—go vegetarian.
 India has such amazing food and a rich variety of dishes and menus catering to vegetarians that going veggie is a breeze.
 The best place to experience Indian Cuisine to its fullest (and at its most hygienic) is in an Indian home.
 Filtered water is plentiful, fine to drink and usually available free of charge (take your re-usable water bottle with you to reduce plastic waste).
 That said, swim in the Ganges at your peril…

 You don’t have to go it alone.
 See our tours section below!
-India is not always the easiest place for solo female travellers, but there are plenty of alternatives – from meeting up with other travellers in major tourist hubs in India, to joining an organised tour.
-I used Intrepid for my trip and had an amazing experience.
-G Adventures offer similar trips around various parts of India.
-Our trains were pre-booked, cutting hassle, and we got to see places that were off the beaten path as well as some of the top attractions in India such as Varanasi.
+India is not always the easiest place for travellers, but there are plenty of alternatives – from meeting up with other travellers in major tourist hubs in India, to joining an organised tour.
+I used Intrepid for my first trip to India and had an amazing experience.
+G Adventures, who we have also travelled with offer similar trips around India.
+Our transport and hotels were pre-booked, cutting hassle, and we got to see places that were off the beaten path as well as some of the top attractions in India such as Varanasi.

 How to Prepare for Travel to India.